mterrel/json5-with-undefined/README.md

   - `space`: Same as the `space` parameter.
   - `quote`: A String representing the quote character to use when serializing strings.
+  - `useUndefined`: (**Fork Extension**) If `useUndefined` is unset or falsey, the generated JSON5 string will contain no uses of the `undefined` keyword and will be identical to using `JSON5.stringify` from the upstream project.
+    If `useUndefined` is truthy, properties and other values that are `undefined` will be stringified as the keyword `undefined` in the resulting JSON5 string.

 #### Return value
 A JSON5 string representing the value.